 most families it is not necessary.
 If you are a member of HSLDA, and you would like help in considering whether to file a notice of intent in your specific situation, please contact us for assistance.

 If you do decide that filing an optional notice of intent is best for your situation, we recommend a few safeguards.
-First, we recommend using this notice of intent form created by The Education Association of Christian Homeschoolers (TEACH‑CT), because it limits the notice to the basic information listed in the Guidelines: the name of the teacher, the subjects to be taught and days of instruction, and the teacher’s methods of assessment.
+First, we recommend using this notice of intent form created by the state Department of Education, which is limited to providing the name of the teacher, the subjects to be taught and days of instruction, and the teacher’s methods of assessment.
 We also recommend that if you file an optional notice, you mail your notice to the school district via Certified Mail, Return Receipt Requested.
-If you decide to hand-deliver your optional notice, be sure to have the superintendent's office mark the date the letter was received, sign or stamp the letter to indicate receipt, and give you a photocopy.”
+If you decide to hand-deliver your optional notice, be sure to have the superintendent's office mark the date the letter was received, sign or stamp the letter to indicate receipt, and give you a photocopy that you can keep for your records.

 Finally, it’s important to note that even if you file an optional notice, it is not a request for approval.
 Two surrounding states (Massachusetts and Rhode Island) still require families to seek “approval” to homeschool.
 Connecticut does not.
 Filing a notice is voluntary, does not seek “approval” to homeschool, and receipt of your notice by the school district does not in any way constitute “approval” of your homeschool program.

-2. You may be asked to attend to annual portfolio review meeting.
+2. You may be asked to attend an annual portfolio review meeting.
 This is optional.

 Based on the Guidelines, school officials may also ask you to attend an annual meeting to “determine if instruction in the required courses has been given.”
 Like the rest of the procedures in the guidelines, this annual review is optional.
 Many schools do not request a review, and there is no need to initiate contact with your school district if they have not set one up.